 ME+EM relied heavily on physical stores and catalogue advertising.
 Meanwhile, conditions were perfect to accelerate our expansion into new markets.
 CPMs were nearly half those in February, and Facebook was reporting a surge in traffic.
 Therefore, ME+EM looked to Facebook advertising as a channel to supplement the lost sales and reinvested the budget it pulled back from producing catalogues into paid social advertising.

 Faced with the challenge of growing ROAS as sales for the ecommerce fashion sector slumped 24%, our paid social experts accelerated plans to launch campaigns in new markets.

-To save time to go live, no site localisation was used.
+To save time to go live, no site localisation was used for ME+EM’s international expansion.
 Though this was less than perfect, it meant ME+EM were able to quickly take advantage of lower CPMs on Facebook to reach users in new markets.

 The new purchase rate for the newly launched worldwide campaign was 97%, lifting the account average well above the historical rate of 66%.

 ME+EM was rewarded for increasing spend 77% during the crisis.
 By replicating best practices it learned from UK and US campaigns in 20 new markets, Nest improved ROAS by 49%, compared to the previous month.

 Nest achieved these results despite conversion rates dropping 51% between January to April 2020 due to decreased buying activity across the industry.

 ME+EM’s UK campaign benefitted from the global campaign too, and in April, UK campaigns saw a 1.4X increase in ROAS from February.
 This came as a result of Nest’s new creative strategies, its launch of dynamic product ads, and reduced CPMs on Facebook.

 Nest quickly grew our Facebook ad revenue by launching successful global campaigns